Skip content?

 Identifying gaps in knowledge

 Research and evaluations often show us where there are gaps in existing research.
-For example, a scoping study highlighted that people from LGBTQ+ communities in Great Britain are more likely to experience gambling harm, so we’re currently carrying out research on their lived experiences to gain more insights.
+A scoping study highlighted that people from LGBTQ+ communities in Great Britain are more likely to experience gambling harm.
+A major barrier is the lack of support services tailored to cultural, gender-specific, or structural needs, and the tendency to treat gambling in isolation from related harms.

 Identifying gaps in knowledge